idunion-tl/ewc-trust-list/README.md

 **NOTE:** Any changes to the above Trust List shall only be via a PR.
 Contact ITB or use the EWC #wallet-support channel for getting any changes merged or approved.

+## Onboarding to EWC Trust List

+All participants in EWC LSP must ensure they are onboarded into the EWC Trust List.
+Instructions can be found [here](https://ewc-consortium.github.io/ewc-trust-list/ewc-trust-list-onboarding).

 ## Service Types

+### EWC Service Types (New)

+These are proposed new service types to be added based on the EU Digital Identity ecosystem.

 | Provider Type                  | Abbreviation(s) | URI                                                                                                                                          |
 | ------------------------------ | --------------- | -------------------------------------------------------------------------------------------------------------------------------------------- |